 These optimization schemes may not perform pure collective I/O. Some schemes analyze each chunk in a dataset individually, and may access some chunks collectively and others individually.
 Thus some independent I/O may still occur even when a collective operation is requested.

-Additionally, until recently the HDF5 library was unable to perform certain optimizations under specific circumstances, such as the regularity of the dataset or the implementation of MPI.
-Now the HDF5 library can perform operation, but the library would switch to independent I/O in such cases.

 Currently, there is no way to check whether collective or independent I/O was actually performed during a dataset access operation.
 This RFC proposes extensions to the HDF5 library that allow the user to determine the optimization and I/O mode(s) used by each process in an I/O operation, although not at the level of individual chunks.
 The extensions will also allow the user to determine what caused the HDF5 library to break collective I/O for the local process and among all processes, if that was the case.